w3c/wai-fundamentals-overview/content/research.md

     -   Cognitive accessibility

-[[Artificial Intelligence (AI) and Accessibility Research Symposium January 2023]](/research/ai2023/) :   Summaries, transcripts, and video of the international symposium exploring the positive and negative impacts of artificial intelligence (AI) in digital accessibility.
+[[Artificial Intelligence (AI) and Accessibility Research Symposium January 2023]](/research/ai2023/) :   Summaries, transcripts, and videos of the international symposium exploring the positive and negative impacts of artificial intelligence (AI) in digital accessibility.

 W3C WAI may provide additional research information in the future, for example, suggestions for accessibility research activities.